What is a Supply Chain

 2. Click Save Draft or Publish GLN.

 All GLNs must have an Administrative Parent.
-When you create your first GLN, you will have to select the Top Level GLN as the parent.
+When you create your first GLN, you have to select the Top Level GLN as the parent.

 As you start to build additional GLNs, consider building a GLN hierarchy, in which you define a relational structure of locations and parties to support supply chain processes and transactions.